ansible/ansible-documentation/docs/docsite/rst/reference_appendices/interpreter_discovery.rst

 Interpreter Discovery
 =====================

-Note: the behavior of this option changed in ansible-core 2.17.
-Consult the previous documentation if you are using ansible-core < 2.17.

 Most Ansible modules that execute under a POSIX environment require a Python interpreter on the target host.
 Unless configured otherwise, Ansible will attempt to discover a suitable Python interpreter on each target host the first